Helping young children cope with hospital

 Changes to everyday family routines can be unsettling, especially when a parent and brother or sister is away from home for any length of time.
 This will have an effect on other children within the family.

-GOSH have produced an information sheet specifically addressing the experiences of siblings when their brother or sister is unwell or has additional needs.
-This gives some suggestions on how to help your other children cope.
-Please ask for a copy or find it on our website.
+This pagespecifically addressing the experiences of siblings when their brother or sister is unwell or has additional needs and gives some suggestions on how to help your other children cope.

 After a hospital stay